iivanoo/covid-apps-observer/data/data_us/reports/resources/com.soc.mycolorado___4.7/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="com.soc.mycolorado 2 reviews"/>
 </p>

+> No screenshot?
+Need easier share.<br> :date: __2021-07-08 23:05:02__

+> Waste of time.
+I've referred so many people to this app too.
+Then like a month ago useless.
+I can't open the insurance at all the app just closes.
+Stupid really.
+Why bother if I can't store everything in one place.
+UGH<br> :date: __2021-07-07 14:14:29__

 > Doesn't show any current hunting/fishing licenses or Parks passes regardless of if they were purchased one day ago or 6 months ago<br> :date: __2021-06-28 04:54:39__